 To round things off, we have been playing a lot of fetch.
 The problem with these two is they are super competitive with the ball -if I don’t play fair, only one will end up playing with the ball.
 So now I hold one of them back a few seconds when I throw the ball -giving the other a head start.
 Then switch.

-Notice Chester catching on to me….standing way out there waiting for me to throw the ball to him -he plays a mean outfielder:
+Notice Chester catching onto me….standing way out there waiting for me to throw the ball to him -he plays a mean outfielder:

 I also took the whole herd on a walk last weekend, solo.

 While that might not sound like much, each one of them has their own unique sets of fears / aggravations / excitement triggers.
 It pretty much looks like each dog is going his / her own way.
 Which means I am getting drug in three separate directions.
 At the same time.

 I would assume it is what driving a herd of wild cats, hitched to a wagon, would look like.
 Not that I’ve ever driven a wagon.
 Wild cats or not.

 Everyone did fairly well.
 No one was injured -either in my group or those who we passed.
 Although we did encounter a very dangerous group of dogs behind a fence.
 At least, my crew seemed to think they were dangerous.
 I’m pretty sure they were just minding their own business wondering what was happening outside their fence.

 You will just have to trust me when I say they are all in this picture…

 My girl!
 She was happy when I dumped the boys off and it was just her and I, once again!

 What does your summer look like?
 What are your best tips to stay cool?
 Is 83 degrees hot?